Frequently Asked Questions

 Related: Are there exceptions?

-Only by customer request.
-For instance, one customer sent in a wheel that was quite worn, intended for use as a "driver" at cruise nights.
-To help keep costs down, he opted to eliminate the work factory grooves on the front of the wheel rather than have us restore them.
-We were happy to accommodate this custom request, and the result was unique, functional, and perfectly suited to his car.
+By customer request.
+For instance, one customer sent us a wheel that was badly worn, but intended for his cruise night "driver."
+To keep costs down, he opted to eliminate the original ornamental grooves on the face of the rim rather than have us spend many hours restoring them.
+The result was unique, functional, and economical.

 I'm building a custom--can you help?

-Absolutely.
-One of our specialties is downsizing steering wheels to suit custom builds.
-Many car owners want that vintage look but prefer to avoid generic aftermarket options.
-In addition, we've worked with numerous customers who’ve retrofitted their cars with power steering, making a smaller wheel both practical and comfortable.
+Yes.
+One of our specialties is downsizing/re-rimming steering wheels to suit custom builds!
+Many owners want that vintage look but (wisely) refuse to install a generic aftermarket steering wheel.
+When retrofitting a vintage car with power steering, a smaller wheel is also more practical and comfortable.

-We’ve even done with hub swaps for customers mating vintage interiors with more modern running gear.
+We can also do hub swaps for customers mating vintage interiors with more modern running gear (e.g. IDIDIT columns).
+The result is authentic vintage style with modern functionality.

 Do you restore vinyl, leather, or other soft wheels?